Log in

 To Record Birds for the BioBlitz:

 Download the eBird App and create a free account.
 In the eBird App you may record the birds you identify, then report them to the BioBlitz.
-For assistance with bird identification, download the Merlin App and install the bird pack named Texas, US.
+For assistance with bird identification, download the Merlin App.
 The experts with scopes will assist with bird identifications at The Little Sit.

 To Record Plants and Other Wildlife for the BioBlitz: